minio/docs/source/reference/minio-mc/mc-support-top-net.rst

    The interval in seconds between metric requests.

-   If no entry is made, the command requests metrics every second.
+   By default, the command requests metrics every second.

 Global Flags
 ~~~~~~~~~~~~